 There can be a genetic predisposition to recurrent endometrial cancer.
 This is often reported in cases involving Lynch syndrome mutations.
 Genetic testing can help determine individual risk factors.

-5. Who is at the highest risk for recurrent endometrial cancer?
 Patients with advanced-stage cancer at initial diagnosis and those with inadequate initial treatment are at the highest risk for endometrial cancer recurrence.